red5alex/hall-effect-gas-meter-sensor/README.md

 ## Hardware used

-- **hall effect sensor 4913B TLE4913 (49E)**
+- 1 x hall effect sensor 4913B TLE4913 (49E)
-- **ESP32** (ESP8266 or any WiFi-enabled, Arduino-compatible board should do)
+- 1 x ESP32 or ESP8266 (or any microcontroller board with WiFi and ADC)
-- **3 Dupont wires** (female-female)
+- 3 x Dupont wires (female-female)
-- some kind of server to send MQTT messages to (e.g. **node-red**, **home-assistant**...)
+- some kind of server to send MQTT messages to (e.g. node-red, home-assistant...)

-This hall effect sensor is latching, meaning that it shifts between a HIGH and a LOW state.
+This hall effect sensor is latching, meaning that it shifts between a HIGH and a LOW state with hysteresis.
 The states do depend on the reference voltage of the ESP, so they are different if the board is powered using 3.3V input or 5V (USB).

 Note: I tried a classic mechanical Reed sensor with this setup to no avail.
 Changing to a digital sensor with inbuilt hysteresis made the difference

 ## Checking the gasmeter

-My gasmeter is a Actaris G4 RF1, however I am positive this setup can read-out any other meter with a magnetic pulse.
+My gasmeter is an Actaris G4 RF1, however I am positive this setup can read-out any other meter with a magnetic pulse.

-One of the dials contains a magnet.
+One of the rollers contains a magnet.
 I was able to figure out which one it is by moving a strong magnet in the vicinity which caused the relevant one to wiggle a little bit.
-The sensor must be place close to this roller.
+The sensor must be placed close to this roller.

-## 3D printed case for the sensor
+## 3D printed sensor holder

 To hold the sensor in place, I have created a printable piece of plastic that press-fits into the slot above the holder and holds the sensor and cable firmly in place.
 Find the 3D print files here: https://www.printables.com/model/247665-hall-effekt-gas-meter-reader

-The CAD model was made in OnShape and can be found [here]([https://www.google.com](https://cad.onshape.com/documents/e0d259fd877c1182a09bbc17/w/994389497a324f97073d213b/e/8d6a3ead179d19c52f29340c?renderMode=0&uiState=62d9d468549a2247567e7bfb) "OnShape")
+The CAD model (made in OnShape) can be found [here]([https://www.google.com](https://cad.onshape.com/documents/e0d259fd877c1182a09bbc17/w/994389497a324f97073d213b/e/8d6a3ead179d19c52f29340c?renderMode=0&uiState=62d9d468549a2247567e7bfb)

 If you do not have a 3D printer, play dough should do just fine :)

 After printing, the sensor slides into the little notch.
-Now, attach the dupont cables to its the sensor's terminals and presse them into the little grove (You can secure them with superglue or double sided tape, but it worked fine for me without an issue).
-I replaces the three single dupont shells with a triple one, which makes handling a bit easier.
+Now, attach the dupont cables to the sensor's terminals and press them into the little grove.
+On the picture, I replaced the three original single dupont shells with a triple one, which makes handling a bit easier.
+If you go with the original terminals, you can secure them by wrapping sticky tape around it.

 <img src="figs/sensor-mount-cable.png" alt="attach the cables and push in grove">

 <img src="figs/sensor-mount.png" alt="slide the sensor in the notch">

-The whole assembly now slides into the slot above the digit rollers.
-I have used a pen to highliht the indicator on the side of the mount, which should be placed directly above the roller containing the magnet.\
+The whole assembly now slides into the slot above the digit rollers of the meter.
+There is a slit on the side of the mount to indicate the sensors position (highlighted with a pen on the picture), which should be placed directly above the roller containing the magnet.

 <img src="figs/sensor-meter.png" alt="slide the assembly into the slot above the meter digit rollers">

 ## Wiring

-Connect the other end of the dupont cable with the following terminals of the ESP
+Connect the opposite end of the Dupont cables with the corresponding terminals of the Microcontroller>

 - GND to GND
 - 3V3 to 3V3
 - The signal terminal to GPIO34

 You can choose another GPIO with ADC capability (see pinout of you DevBoard).
-Note: On ESP32, you cannot use the pins connected to ADC2, as this will conflict with the use of WiFi.
+Note: On ESP32, you cannot use the pins connected to ADC2 when using WiFi.

 <img src="figs/fritzing-export.png" alt="wiring schematics">

 ## The Ardunio Sketch

-The arduino sketch in the repository contains several configuration files.
+The Arduino sketch in the repository contains several configuration files:

-- enter your WiFi credentials (rename `credentials-template.h` to `credentials.h` and add you WiFi name and password here)
+- `are_wifi_config.h` sets the hostname and LED port
-- configure the MQTT broker.
-If using a public broker (e.g. HiveMQ), make sure to change the default topic.
+- `are_mqtt_config.h` configures the MQTT broker, topic etc. If using a public broker (e.g. HiveMQ), make sure to change the default topic.
+- `credentials-template.h` must be renamed to `credentials.h`.
+Add you WiFi name and password here)
-- The pinout for the LED and Sensor input can be changed as well.
+- The pinout for the LED and Sensor input can be changed in the `arduino-sketch.ino` directly.

 Compile and upload, and check the Serial monitor.
 At startup, the LED (if present) will flash until network connectivity is present.

 After that, the status LED will be on if the sensor is connected but not detecting the presence of the magnet.
 Check the connection if it does not come up.

 Place a magnet close to the sensor and check if it will turn off.
-If not, you may need to adjust the threshold voltage in the code (it differs e.g. if powering the ESP32 board via a 5V supply (USB) or a 3.3V supply)
+If not, you may need to adjust the threshold voltage in the code (it differs e.g. if powering the ESP32 board via a 5V supply (USB) or a 3.3V supply).

+If your board has no in-built or external LED, use the Serial Monitor instead.

 ## 3D printed case for MicroController

+DuPont wires do not attach very reliantly on the ESP32 connectors, so it is advisable to encapsulate the microcontroller to make sure they do not fall off when moving the cables.

 I used the [ESP32 Open MQTT gateway box](https://www.thingiverse.com/thing:5345637) by [Simedru Florin](https://https://www.thingiverse.com/simedruflorin) as an enclosure for my ESP32 DevKit (Checkout his designs if using other boards, e.g. ESP8266).